mikrono/tModLoaderWiki_kr_ko/Time-and-Timers.md

 ## Important Fields
 * `Main.GameUpdateCount` - Each time a world is loaded, this will reset to 0.
 Incremented by 1 each tick, even while the game is paused.
 * `NPC.ai[]` and `Projectile.ai[]` - A common approach in vanilla code is to use these arrays as timers.
 * [`Projectile.timeLeft`](https://github.com/blushiemagic/tModLoader/wiki/Projectile-Class-Documentation#timeleft) - Counts down to 0, once 0 is hit, the Projectile will die automatically.
 By default, will be 3600 (60 seconds), but can be changed in `SetDefaults`.
-Can be used for a simple timer if
+Can be used for a simple timer, usually for counting ticks after spawning or before despawning.
+See example below.
 * [`Projectile.extraUpdates`](https://github.com/blushiemagic/tModLoader/wiki/Projectile-Class-Documentation#extraupdates)/`Projectile.MaxUpdates` - This will cause Projectile.Update to run multiple times for special effects.
 Be aware of this if you are implementing a timer but it seems to be too fast.
 You'll need to scale your timer logic to account for the additional Updates.

 ## Examples